 It is widely believed that yoga was developed as a way to bring balance and harmony to mind, body, and spirit.
 The goal of yoga was to help individuals connect with the divine and attain a state of inner peace and contentment.
 This idea is reflected in the word “yoga” itself, which comes from the Sanskrit word “yuj,” which means “to unite.”

 Then, I sometimes hear something to the effect that the yoga poses themselves are meant to conjure the spirit world (even if you don`t mean to).
-To that, my response has been that many yoga poses are part of daily living, like standing up ( or Mountain Pose) or lying down (the Corpse Pose).
-I guess everyone is summoning evil spirits on a daily basis!
-To me, the word yoga is like a tribute to how holistic of a practice yoga can be.
+My response has been that many yoga poses are part of daily living, like standing up (Mountain Pose) or lying down (Corpse Pose).
+I guess everyone is summoning evil spirits daily!
+To me, the word yoga is like a tribute to how holistic a practice of yoga can be.
 It involves your balance, strength, flexibility, endurance, and mindfulness.

 8. Yoga Poses Involve Complicated Cues

 The first time I wanted to learn about yoga, I was 18 years old!
 I got a library book (that’s what people did back then!) and discovered that I couldn’t implement the complicated cues of all the poses.
-In a sense, yes, you can learn how to integrate yoga poses in a more effective way with various cues that may seem complicated.
+In a sense, yes, you can learn how to integrate yoga poses more effectively with various cues that may seem complicated.
 That said, beginners can benefit from all the yoga poses without doing all the “proper alignment.”
 As you learn to integrate your body through the yoga poses and flows, the goal isn’t to get everything “right.”
-Rather, it is to learn to feel the poses in your body.”
+Instead, it is to learn to feel the poses in your body.”

 Besides, the most important cues can be summarized in a few key points that will transpire in all of the yoga poses.
 They are simple: